chongruei/next-app-boilerplate/README.md

 # NEXTJS-APP-ROUTER-BOILERPLATE

-Welcome to the Nextjs with app router of our project!
-This is a Next.js application powered by Node.js version 18.17.1.
+Welcome to our all-in-one Next.js project with app router!

 ## Features